 To this end, let $R$ be any non-affine relation in $\Gamma$.
-By Lemma~\ref{lemma:IMconj-implies}, $\Rimp\pppleq R$ and the ppp-definition involves projecting only pinned columns.
+By Lemma~\ref{lemma:IMconj-implies}, $\Rimp\pppleq R$ and the ppp~definition involves projecting only pinned columns.
 Therefore, we can express the constraint $\Rimp(x,y)$ by a constraint of the form $R(v_1, \dots, v_r)$, where, for some $i$ and $j$, $v_i = x$ and $v_j = y$ and the other variables are pinned to zero or one. \end{proof}